cleve716/Psychic-Game/README.md

 # Psychic-Game
-Added some silly psuedo-interactive text bsed on number of picks used by the player.
+Added some silly psuedo-interactive text based on number of picks used by the player.
 Pretty basic... good learning experience.